BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab01A.md

 ## Before You Start

-Azure Machine Learning (Azure ML) is a Microsoft Azure-based service for running data science and machine learning workloads at scale in the cloud.
-To use Azure Machine Learning, you will need an Azure subscription.
 If you do not already have one, you can sign up for a free trial at [https://azure.microsoft.com](https://azure.microsoft.com).

+If you are using an Azure Pass subscription, provided to you for this course, your account may not have been assigned to the subscription **Owner** role, which may be required for some operations in this course.
+To add your account to the **Owner** role:

+1. Sign into the [Azure portal](https://portal.azure.com) and view your **Subscriptions**.
+2. Select the subscription you created using an Azure pass (it will probably have a name similar to **Azure Pass - Sponsorship**).
+3. In the blade for your subscription, open the **My Permissions** page, and then click the link on it to view complete access details for the subscription.
+4. Under **Add role assignment**, click **Add**.
+Then select the following and click **Save**:
+    - **Role**: Owner
+    - **Assign access to**: Azure AD user, group, or service principal
+    - **Select**: The Microsoft account you used to sign into Azure.

 ## Task 1: Create an Azure ML Workspace

 As its name suggests, a workspace is a centralized place to manage all of the Azure ML assets you need to work on a machine learning project.

-1. Sign into the [Azure portal](https://portal.azure.com) and create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the **North Central US** or **UK South** region.
+1. In the [Azure portal](https://portal.azure.com), create a new **Machine Learning** resource, specifying a unique workspace name and creating a new resource group in the **North Central US** or **UK South** region.
 Select the **Enterprise** workspace edition.

    > **Note**: If you can't use the **North Central US** or **UK South** region, you may need to use *Notebook VMs* instead of *Container Instances* to complete the labs in this course due to [limited preview availability](https://docs.microsoft.com/azure/machine-learning/service/concept-compute-instance).
    >